foundry package depends on the Foundry SDK to access Foundry models, tools, and project configuration.

 OpenAI SDK

-Use the OpenAI SDK when you want the full OpenAI API surface and maximum client compatibility.
-This endpoint provides access to Azure OpenAI models and Foundry direct models (via Responses API).
-It doesn’t provide access to Foundry-specific features like agents and evaluations.
+Use the OpenAI SDK when you want the full OpenAI API surface, the best latency, and maximum compatibility with existing OpenAI clients.
+This endpoint exposes the Responses API on Azure OpenAI directly and provides access to Azure OpenAI models and Foundry direct models, including embeddings, chat completions, and image generation.
+It doesn’t provide access to Foundry-specific features like agents, evaluations, or Foundry-exclusive platform tools — for those, use the Responses API in your project endpoint through the Foundry SDK.
 The following snippet shows how to use the Azure OpenAI/openai/v1 endpoint directly.

 Foundry Tools (formerly Azure AI Services) are prebuilt point solutions with dedicated SDKs.
 Use the following endpoints to work with Foundry Tools.Which endpoint should you use?